CRM for Customer Service

 Traditionally CRM software has been seen as primarily a sales tool, but business applications have moved on in order to truly encompass the spirit of centralized customer experience management.
 For example, the sales team can take advantage of something a customer service representative discovered in a support call, in order to prevent a customer leaving or to fine tune their products and service.
 Next to sales teams, the customer service team of a business has the most direct and personal contact with customers.

-Customer service operators need to handle calls, email and social/web enquiries quickly and to the satisfaction of the customer; but also keeping to KPIs such as response times, resolution percentages and SLA adherence.
+Customer service operators need to handle calls, email and social/web enquiries quickly and to the interactions & satisfaction of the customer; but also keeping to KPIs such as response times, resolution percentages and SLA adherence.

 Don’t let your customers repeat themselves or your service agents struggle to find the right information.
-Customers expect a seamless interaction with businesses, regardless of channel, so it’s important to be able to pick up a conversation or case midway through, even if the customer has swapped from email to social media for example.
+Customers expect a seamless interaction with a company or businesses, regardless of channel, so it’s important to be able to pick up a conversation or case midway through, even if the customer has swapped from email to social media for example.
 The best CRM tools will do that from one platform, there is no need for an agent to use several applications and import data between them in order to keep the ticket up to date.
 Every interaction matters, so a CRM tool should provide the agent with features including email ticketing (with prebuilt templates), live chat, voice and video calls and social media messaging.

 Businesses are increasingly moving away from the traditional customer service model of “queue-based routing,” where incoming service requests are routed to a relevant queue, and agents work on those service requests by picking them from the queue.
 This approach has caused issues with SLAs, poor customer feedback and CSAT scores and frustrated teams where agents might be prone to picking easier tickets to solve and leaving high priority requests in the queue.